ImmaculateAbakwase/ImmaculateAbakwase/README.md

 <div align="center">

-### 💬 "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+### 💬 "The most amazing thing is my ability to quickly adapt to new technologies and deliver professional-quality solutions."

 **Thanks for visiting my profile!
 Let's build something amazing together.** 🚀